 What Are the General Stand Up Paddle Boarding Rules on the Water?

-- Since SUPs are one of, if not the smallest, vessel on the water they essentially have no right of way and must give way to larger vessels.
+- Since SUPs are one of, if not the smallest, vessels on the water they essentially have no right of way and must give way to larger vessels.

 - To SUP after sunset or at dawn or dusk, you are required to have a white light such as a flashlight that is visible up to a mile and capable of warning other boaters by shining towards oncoming traffic.

 Inflatable SUPs are versatile and offer a fun and engaging way to get out on the water.
 They can paddle lakes, oceans, rivers, and even surf.
-When you're done, they roll up into any car trunk and usually cost less than $1,000 (few non-inflatable boards can claim this).
-All the boards in this review are ideal for learning to SUP and for touring, and only serious SUP racers should overlook this category for a slimmer non-inflatable option.
+When you're done, they roll up into any car trunk and usually cost less than $1,500.
+The boards in this review will cover paddlers of all levels.
+Only serious SUP racers should overlook this category for a slimmer non-inflatable option.
 For helpful tips on selecting the right product, check out our Buying Advice article.